Last of the Summer Wine series 9: Episodes

 When recordings were "repackaged" for overseas sale, UK series 9 (12 episodes) was split into "Season 9" and "Season 10" (each of 6 episodes), with all subsequent "seasons" being renumbered accordingly.
 As a result, (for example) "Series 27" in the UK may be referred to as "Season 28" in the USA.
+This miss-numbering occurs on the UK DVD releases for reasons unknown.

 DVD release

 The box set for series nine was released by Universal Playback in May 2008, mislabelled as a box set for series 9 & 10.